 This is an exclusive itinerary designed in collaboration with our partners, Intrepid Travel, and the tour will visit their workshops in Opuwo, Katima Mulilo and Livingstone.
-See the full details and itinerary or book your spot at Cycle Namibia with Bicycles for Humanity
+See the full details and itinerary or book your spot at Intrepid Cycle Namibia Trip with Bicycles for Humanity

 Bicycles For Humanity

 Bicycles For Humanity is a volunteer run, grass roots charity organisation focused on the alleviation of poverty through sustainable transport – in the form of a bike.

 Every year around 1.5 million bikes are sold across Australia – it is estimated that around half of these will end up unused or abandoned.
 We put this huge resource to work in some of the poorest countries in the world.

 Our Mission, Values and Purpose